for Health Care Providers

-A family of gram-negative bacteria, found in undercooked poultry or eggs, that are a common cause of food poisoning, and that can cause serious disseminated disease in HIV-infected persons.
+A family of gram-negative bacteria, found in undercooked poultry or eggs, that are a common cause of food poisoning.
+Salmonella infection can be more severe in people with HIV.

 Also referred to as rescue therapy.
 A treatment effort for people whose antiretroviral regimens have failed at least two times and who have had extensive prior exposure to antiretroviral agents.

 A chronic inflammatory disease of the skin of unknown cause or origin, characterized by moderate redness; dry, moist, or greasy scaling; and yellow crusted patches on various areas, including the mid-parts of the face, ears, above the orbit of the eye, umbilicus (the navel), genitalia, and especially the scalp.

 Sensitivity (of a test)